mliebelt/pgn-viewer/plan.md

   * as current: all, minified
   * no jQ.min: all without jQuery, minified
   So everyone can choose what is best for him.

+Here are the size differences in using the files (from a copy of Bash `ls -ls`):

+    $ ls -laR
+    .:
+    -rw-r--r--    1 mliebelt Administ  1270549 Oct  6 16:22 pgnviewerjs.js

+    ./min:
+    -rw-r--r--    1 mliebelt Administ   496786 Oct  6 16:22 pgnviewerjs.js

+So the difference between minified or not is huge, but what is the reason for that big file?
+Especially when using the library not standalone, but in a different context, it should be possible to strip down it a little bit.

+    $ du -s *
+    153     css
+    388     img
+    1727    js
+    27      locales

+So compared to the rest, js is the differentiator. img files are only read on a per-file basis, that doesn't matter.
+CSS could be minified, but only on a second step.

+    $ ls -laR *js/js
+    chessboardjs/js:
+    -rw-r--r--    1 mliebelt Administ    44294 Aug 10  2013 chessboard.js
+    -rw-r--r--    1 mliebelt Administ   282766 Jun 19 15:48 jquery-1.11.1.js
+    -rw-r--r--    1 mliebelt Administ     7354 Apr 10 23:27 json3.min.js

+So of the 1.2 MB file is jQuery only 280 KB.

+    $ ls -laR js
+    -rw-r--r--    1 mliebelt Administ    97221 Jun  9 15:46 i18next-1.7.3.js
+    -rw-r--r--    1 mliebelt Administ   480809 Aug 20 16:47 jquery-ui.js
+    -rw-r--r--    1 mliebelt Administ     3080 Jun 17  2012 jquery.hotkeys.js
+    -rw-r--r--    1 mliebelt Administ    19580 Aug 20 16:47 jquery.multiselect.js
+    -rw-r--r--    1 mliebelt Administ     4112 May 31 15:39 jquery.timer.js
+    -rw-r--r--    1 mliebelt Administ   162553 May 19 07:33 peg-0.8.0.js
+    -rw-r--r--    1 mliebelt Administ    65929 Aug 19 06:15 pgn-parser.js
+    -rw-r--r--    1 mliebelt Administ    23924 Sep 12 11:49 pgn.js
+    -rw-r--r--    1 mliebelt Administ    34457 Aug 22 07:34 pgnviewerjs.js

+Here is the meaning of the different files:

+* i18n*.js: internationalization, needed for different languages
+* jquery-ui.js: only for parts of the UI, here the multi-select of annotations.
+I could try to minimize that, so that only the needed widgets and features are integrated.
+Or we get it from another site, which is a standard (WordPress.org??)
+* jquery.hotkeys: Allows to bring event handler that react on keys.

 #### Structure distribution (working)